Sun-Haoyuan23/Awesome-RL-based-Reasoning-MLLMs/README.md

 This repository provides valuable reference for researchers in the field of multimodality, please start your exploratory travel in RL-based Reasoning MLLMs!

-***Important Remark:*** For the conciseness and consistency in presentation, the annotated affiliation here is only the primary affiliation listed in the paper.
-Of course, in reality, the success of these awesome works is invariably attributable to collective efforts of all authors and all collaborating institutions.

 ## News

 🔥🔥🔥[2025-5-24] We write the position paper [Reinforcement Fine-Tuning Powers Reasoning Capability of Multimodal Large Language Models](https://huggingface.co/papers/2505.18536)  that summarizes recent advancements on the topic of RFT for MLLMs.
 We focus on answering the following three questions: ***1.
 What background should researchers interested in this field know?***  ***2.
 What has the community done?***  ***3.
 What could the community do next?***  We hope that this position paper will provide valuable insights to the community at this pivotal stage in the advancement toward AGI.